 This Appraisal defines the special architectural and historic interest of the Conservation Area and opportunities for its preservation and enhancement from which the Management Plan follows.
 It therefore contributes to fulfilling the Council's statutory duty in respect of conservation areas and supports delivery of Local Plan policy in respect of heritage assets.
-Once adopted it will have the status of a material planning consideration of considerable weight providing a basis for development management decisions2.
+It has the status of a material planning consideration of considerable weight providing a basis for development management decisions2.